Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 # RS TID/SID RNG

 In Pokémon Ruby & Sapphire, there are 2 ways you can approach TID/SID RNG depending on which Initial Seed method you want to use (Live Battery vs Dead Battery).
-For the purpose of this guide, we will be using the Live Battery method, which is the advised method for the sake of getting more options in terms of TID & SID combos, as well as the target `PID` obtained from the `Pandora's Box` method above.<br>
+For the purpose of this guide, we will be using the [RS Live Battery](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Emulator/Gen3InitialSeedRNG.md#live-battery-rs) method, which is the advised method for the sake of getting more options in terms of TID & SID combos, as well as the target `PID` obtained from the `Pandora's Box` method above.<br>

+## Step 1: Searching for a TID/SID combo

 There are also 2 ways to search for a desired TID/SID combo, which require a different tool between them, and are presented below:
-- First one is advised if you're doing the Pandora's Box method, want **a specific TID**, and don't care about your save's starting date; it requires [Finder-Toolbox](https://github.com/Lincoln-LM/Finder-ToolBox) (an old PokéFinder fork with some extra features) and that you use the RS Live Battery method for the Initial Seed generation.
+- **Option A**: advised if you're doing the Pandora's Box method and want **a specific TID**; it requires [Finder-Toolbox](https://github.com/Lincoln-LM/Finder-ToolBox) (an old PokéFinder fork with some extra features) and that you use the [RS Live Battery](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Emulator/Gen3InitialSeedRNG.md#live-battery-rs) method for the Initial Seed generation.
-- Second one is advised if you're not doing the Pandora's Box method, don't care about a specific TID and/or care about your save's starting date; it just requires the standard latest [PokéFinder](https://github.com/Admiral-Fish/PokeFinder).
+- **Option B**: advised if you're not doing the Pandora's Box method or don't care about a specific TID; it just requires the standard latest [PokéFinder](https://github.com/Admiral-Fish/PokeFinder).

+_Important note: If you have an official PokeFinder 4.0.0 version or later installed, keep in mind you will need to have a separate `profiles.json` file just for Finder-Toolbox, in order to avoid conflicts.
+Follow [this PokeFinder profiles](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/MISC/DS/PokeFinderProfiles.md) management guide for more info!_

-### Searching with Finder-Toolbox
+### Option A: Searching with Finder-Toolbox

 Open [Finder-Toolbox](https://github.com/Lincoln-LM/Finder-ToolBox) and in the Gen 3 tab select the `TID/SID` option.
 In the new window, select the `Gen III RS Search` tab, and input your target `PID` and desired `TID`; after this just click 'Search'.<br>
 You should now have a few results for Dates + Times where you'll get a combo of your desired TID + an SID that will make your desired `PID` Shiny - including if it will be Square Shiny when transferred over to SwSh.
 If no Square Shiny option appears, it unfortunately means that there is no Initial Seed where that specific TID+SID combo is possible.<br>
-Unfortunately all the Dates are calculated in the year 2000, as the tool can't search for the specific combos in other years, so you'll be stuck with a save starting date on that year.
 On the example below we will be selecting the option that gives us the Initial Seed `CA23`, as it gives us the Square Shiny combo (for aesthetic reasons).<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDRS1.png"/></p>

+_Note: All of the Dates are calculated in the year 2000, as this window can't search for the specific combos in other years; however if you want to start your save in a different year, you can get a different date & time that will give you this Initial Seed by using the feature `Gen 3 Tools > Seed To Time` that you can find in the main window menu._

-### Searching with PokéFinder
+### Option B: Searching with PokéFinder

 Open [PokéFinder](https://github.com/Admiral-Fish/PokeFinder) and in the Gen 3 tab select the `IDs` option.
 In the new window, select the `RS` tab - here you can input a variety of values you'd like to search for.
-Because we're using the Pandora's Box method, we want a TID that will make our `PID` Shiny above all else, so we select the PID option and input it there; after this you would select a given Date & Time you'd like to start your game at (or check Dead Battery if you're using that method), a maximum amount of advances you're willing to wait/go for, and click 'Search'.<br>
+Because we're using the `Pandora's Box` method, we want a TID & SID that will make our `PID` Shiny above all else, so we select the PID option and input it there; after this you would select a given Date & Time you'd like to start your game at (or check Dead Battery if you're using that method), a maximum amount of advances you're willing to wait/go for, and click 'Search'.<br>
 You should now have a few results for different TID/SID combos that make your `PID` Shiny!
 Simply select one of them as your target, and note the required RNG advancements.
 If you want to know if any of the results will yield a Square Shiny combo, you can check the values with [Lego's 'SID-For-Shiny' Tool](https://legofigure11.github.io/tools/sid-for-shiny/).<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDRS2.png"/></p>

-## RS TID/SID RNG Proper
+## Step 2: RNGing the TID & SID

 Once you've found a suitable target from either of the 2 search methods above, you can now proceed with the RNG proper!
 For this example we shall be using the option that gives us the Initial Seed `CA23`, that we found with [Finder-Toolbox](https://github.com/Lincoln-LM/Finder-ToolBox) above.<br>